Random interlacements and amenability

-We let $P_x$ stand for the law of a simple random walk on $G$ starting at $x$, while $(X_n)_{n \geq 0}$ stands for the canonical projections on $V$.
-For vertices $x,y\in V$, let $p^{(n)}(x,y)$ be the probability that a simple random walk started at $x$ is at $y$ after $n$ steps, i.e. $P_x[X_n = y]$.
-Let The quantity $\rho$ is called the \emph{spectral radius} of $G$, and is independent of the choices of $x$ and $y$.
-If $G$ is non-amenable and has bounded degree, then $\rho<1$ (see \cite{D84}, Theorem~2.3). {We also define the Green's function of the simple random walk on $G$ as $g(x,y) = \sum_{n \geq 0} p^{(n)}(x,y)$, for $x, y \in V$.}
+The quantity $\rho$ is called the \textit{spectral radius} of $G$, and is independent of the choices of $x$ and $y$.
+If $G$ is nonamenable and has bounded degree, then $\rho<1$; see \cite{D84}, Theorem 2.3.
+We also define the Green's function of the simple random walk on $G$ as $g(x,y) = \sum_{n \geq0} p^{(n)}(x,y)$, for $x, y \in V$.

-The space $W_+$ stands for the set of infinite trajectories, that spend only a finite time in finite sets
+The space $W_+$ stands for the set of infinite trajectories that spend only a finite time in finite sets

-We endow $W_+$ with the $\sigma$-algebra $\mathcal{W}_+$ generated by the canonical coordinate maps $X_n$.
+We endow $W_+$ with the $\sigma$-algebra $\mathcal{W}_+$ generated by the canonical coordinate maps~$X_n$.

 We further consider the space of doubly infinite trajectories that spend only a finite time in finite subsets of $V$